RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 V. Secret Sharing : Generaly one container can access other services.
 To access a service it requires a Key or Secret.
 A malicious user can gain access to this secret.
 Since multiple containers share the secret, it may lead to furthersecurity concerns.

-74. How can we check the status of a Container in Docker?
+**74. How can we check the status of a Container in Docker?**

 We can use docker ps –a command to get the list of al the containers in Docker.
 This command also returns the status of these containers.

-75. What are the main benefits of using Docker?
+**75. What are the main benefits of using Docker?**

 Docker is a very powerful tool.
 Some ofthe main benefits of using Docker are asfolows:
 I. Utilize Developer Skills : With Docker we maximize the use of Developer skils.
 With Docker there is less need of build or release engineers.
 Same Developer can create software and wrap it inone single file.
 II.
 StandardApplicationImage :Docker based systemalows usto bundle the application software and Operating systemfilesin a single ApplicationImage that canbe deployed independently.
 III.
-Uniformdeployment: WithDocker we cancreate one package ofoursoftware and deployit ondiferent platformsseamlessly .
+Uniformdeployment: WithDocker we cancreate one package ofoursoftware and deployit ondiferent platformsseamlessly.

-76. How does Docker simplify Software Development process?
+**76. How does Docker simplify Software Development process?**

 Prior to Docker, Developers would develop software and pass it to QA for testing and then it is sent to Build & Release teamfor deployment.
 In Docker workflow, Developer builds an Image after developing and testing the software.
 This Image is shipped to Registry.
 FromRegistry it is available for deployment to any system.
 The development process is simpler since steps for QA and Deployment etc take place before the Image is built.
 So Developer getsthe feedback early.

-77. What is the basic architecture behind Docker?
+**77. What is the basic architecture behind Docker?**

 Docker is built on client server model.
 Docker server is used to run the images.
 We use Docker client to communicate with Docker server.
 Clientstel Dockerserver via commands what to do.
 Additionaly there is a Registry thatstores Docker Images.
 Docker Server can directly contact Registry to download images.

-78. What are the popular tasks that you can do with Docker Command line tool?
+**78. What are the popular tasks that you can do with Docker Command line tool?**

 Docker Command Line (DCL) tool is implemented in Go language.
 It can compile and run on most of the common operating systems.
 Some of the tasksthatwe cando withDockerCommand Line toolare asfolows:
 I. We can download imagesfromRegistrywithDCL.
 II.
 We can start, stop or terminate a container on a Docker server by DCL.
 III.
 We can retrieve Docker Logs via DCL.
 IV.
 We can build a Container Image withDCL.

-79. What type of applications- Stateless or Stateful are more suitable for Docker Container?
+**79. What type of applications- Stateless or Stateful are more suitable for Docker Container?**

 It is preferable to create Stateless application for Docker Container.
 We can create a container out of our application and take out the configurable state parametersfromapplication.
 Now we can runsame containerinProductionas wel as QAenvironments withdiferent parameters.
 Thishelps in reusing the same Image in dif erent scenarios.
 Also a stateless application is much easier to scale with Docker Containers than a stateful application.

-80. How can Docker run on different Linux distributions?
+**80. How can Docker run on different Linux distributions?**

 Docker directly works with Linux kernel level libraries.
 In every Linux distribution, the Kernel is same.
 Docker containers share same kernel as the host kernel.
 Since al the distributionsshare the sameKernel, the container canrunonanyofthese distributions.

-81. Why do we use Docker on top of a virtual machine?
+**81. Why do we use Docker on top of a virtual machine?**

 Generaly we use Docker on top of a virtual machine to ensure isolation of the application.
 On a virtual machine we can get the advantage of security provided by hypervisor.
 We can implement dif erent security levels on a virtual machine.
 And Docker can make use of this to run the application at diferentsecurity levels.

-82. How can Docker container share resources?
+**82. How can Docker container share resources?**

 We can run multiple Docker containers on same host.
 These containers can share Kernel resources.
 Each container runs on its own Operating
 Systemand it hasits ownuser-space and libraries.
 So in a way Docker container does not share resources within its own namespace.
 But the resources that are not in isolated namespace are shared between containers.
 These are the Kernelresources of host machine that have just one copy.
 So in the back-end there is same set ofresourcesthat Docker Containers share.

-83. What is the difference between Add and Copy command in a Dockerfile?
+**83. What is the difference between Add and Copy command in a Dockerfile?**

 BothAdd andCopy commands ofDockerfile cancopy newfilesfroma source locationto a destinationinContainer’sfilepath.
 They behave almostsame.
 Themaindiference betweenthese two isthat Add command canalso read the filesfroma URL.
 As per Docker documentation, Copy command is preferable.
 Since Copy only supports copying local filesto a Container, it is preferred over Add command.

-84. What is Docker Entrypoint?
+**84. What is Docker Entrypoint?**

 We use Docker Entrypoint to set the starting point for a command in a Docker Image.
 We can use the entrypoint as a command for running an Image in the container.
 E.g. We can define folowing entrypoint in docker file and run it asfolowing command:
 ENTRYPOINT[“mycmd”]
 % docker runmycmd

-85. What is ONBUILD command in Docker?
+**85. What is ONBUILD command in Docker?**

 We use ONBUILDcommand inDockerto runthe instructionsthat have to execute afterthe completionofcurrent Dockerfile build.
 It is used to build a hierarchyofimagesthat have to be build after the parent image is built.
 A Docker build wil execute first ONBUILD command and then it wil execute any other command in Child Dockerfile.

-86. What is Build cache in Docker?
+**86. What is Build cache in Docker?**

 When we build an Image, Docker wil process each line in Dockerfile.
 It wil execute the commands on each line in the order that is mentioned in the file.
 But at each line, before running any command, Docker wil check if there is already an existing image in its cache that can be reused rather than